microsoft/CCF/doc/generated/config.rst

 ``worker_threads``
 ------------------

 Experimental.
-Number of additional threads processing incoming client requests in the enclave.
+Number of additional threads processing incoming client requests in the enclave (modify with care).
 Default: ``0``.

 ``memory``
 ----------

-This section includes configuration for the host-enclave ring-buffer memory.
+This section includes configuration for the host-enclave ring-buffer memory (modify with care).

 - ``circuit_size``: Size (size string) of the internal host-enclave ringbuffers, as a power of 2.
 Default: ``"4MB"``.